Skip to content

 NAVY SEAL BREATHING TECHNIQUE (4:4:4)

-• Close your eyes, push your lungs forward and listen to your breath.
+• Close your eyes, push your lungs forward, and listen to your breath.

 DEEP DIAPHRAGMATIC BREATHING (OR BELLY BREATHING)

-This technique can be done:
+This technique can be used:

-• standing up;
+• Standing up;

-• laying down on the floor or in bed with pillows under your head and knees;
+• Laying down on the floor or in bed with pillows under your head and knees;

 The top hand from your chest should not be moving or moving just a little.

-Hold the air for 3 seconds, and exhale out through your mouth, engaging your stomach to push the air out with every breath.
+Hold the air for 3 seconds, and exhale through your mouth, engaging your stomach to push the air out with every breath.

 You can do 4-5 cycles of this breathing technique.
 This exercise can be done whenever you feel your body gets nervous.

-ALTERNATE NOSTRIL BREATHING (NADISHODHANA/ANULOMA VILOMA PRANAYAMA)
+ALTERNATE NOSTRIL BREATHING (NADISHODHANA/ANULOMA VILLOMA PRANAYAMA)

 Inhale through the right nostril for 5 seconds; open the left nostril and close the right one.
 Exhale through the left nostril for 5 seconds.